Skip advert

 3.5 out of 5

-Boot volume
+LengthWidthHeightBoot volume

 Advertisement - Article continues below

 Choose the Kia EV6 and you do get a few handy features – not least the big bin between the front seats and the three-pin plug you’ll find in the rear footwell.
-Cars fitted with the vehicle-to-load (V2L) functionality can run appliances off the car’s charge port – theoretically meaning you could strike up an electric barbeque on a campsite, or even charge another EV should the need arise.
+Cars fitted with the vehicle-to-load (V2L) functionality can run appliances off the car’s charge port – theoretically meaning you could strike up an electric barbeque on a campsite, or even charge another EV, should the need arise.

 Kia EV6 interior space, storage & comfort

-Up front, the EV6 is nicely spacious in the way we've come to expect from electric cars sitting on bespoke platforms, with no holdover transmission tunnels impinging on foot space.
+Up front, the EV6 is nicely spacious in the way we've come to expect from electric cars sitting on bespoke platforms, with no transmission tunnels impinging on foot space.

 Boot space